yangshengaa/wavelets_STP/README.md

 # TODO: revise citation

-# TODO list:
+# Notes after Meeting with Professor Alex Cloninger:
+Date: 2021/05/14
-1. explore PCA's coefficients, see which patterns are most salient; (essentially, figure out why is the model so good, interprability)
+1. explore PCA's coefficients, see which patterns are most salient; (essentially, figure out why is the model so good, interpretability)
-2. Train test split serially
+2. Train test split serially; do not look ahead!
+3. Figure out how to upload files to git